guidocella/mpv-lrc/README.md

 ### offset-sub

 After adjusting `sub-delay` in mpv, this offsets the timestamps in the current subtitle file accordingly.
 It then resets `sub-delay` and reloads the subtitle track so you can offset it again if necessary.
-This works with any external subtitle and not just LRC. ffmpeg needs to be in `PATH` for this to work.
+This works with any external subtitle and not just LRC. ffmpeg needs to be in `PATH`, or in the same folder as mpv on Windows, for this to work.

 The default keybinding is `Alt+o`, and it can be changed by binding `script-message offset-sub`